Radix and Atlas Copco optimize production planning with AI

 Production planning is continuously changing due to some orders taking more time than foreseen or new orders coming in.
 The solution needed to be customisable and allow room for fine-tuning of the parameters.

 “Radix quickly understood our specific challenge and offered us a solution which helped us to optimize our production planning.
 What distinguished Radix is that they’re pragmatic and efficient, but not afraid to get technical when they need to.
 Looking back, Radix offered us a flexible and customizable API which slotted seamlessly in our existing processes – ticking every box for us.”

 Radix, in collaboration with professor Seppe vanden Broucke (KU Leuven), was able to develop the first sprint of the AI solution after just 2 weeks.
 That first version included a fully-fledged mathematical and AI model.

 Radix and Atlas Copco set their sights on COIN-OR CBC, an open-source solver for the project.
 COIN-OR CBC is very versatile, but needs to be meticulously tuned to the specific task that needs to be solved.

-After 2 months of work and 3 iterations, Radix’s AI optimiser was ready to be fully rolled out.
-The solver offered a 100-fold speedup in 3 versions by iterating on the optimisation problem definition, the solver parameters, and the way in which the solution was compiled.
+After 2 months of work and 3 iterations, Radix’s AI optimizer was ready to be fully rolled out.
+The solver offered a 100-fold speedup in 3 versions by iterating on the optimization problem definition, the solver parameters, and the way in which the solution was compiled.